andrasq/node-docs/elastic-pipes.md

 ## Implementation

+Formatting the data

+- convert the data into a byte string that does not contain "\n" newlines.
+  Technically, binary data is ok as long as it does not contain newlines, but the system has impose secondary restrictions (eg, javascript expects all text to be valid utf8)
+- terminate the string with a newline

+Appending the journal

+- if last append was more than .05 seconds ago, reopen the journal file
+- if a write is currently in progress, just buffer text, otherwise
+- flock(fd, LOCK_EX)
+- write buffered text + text
+- flock(fd, LOCK_UN)

+Consuming the journal

+- if journal.old exists, process it
+- rename journal to journal.old
+- wait .05 seconds for write activity to cease.
+After .05 seconds the appenders will all have switched to writing the new journal
+- read each newline-terminated line from journal.old
+  - deserialize the data
+  - process

 A more generalized version of this approach (newline delimited text as high speed data transport) was first coded in PHP [2].